siara-in/CrossCalc/README.md

 # CrossCalc

-CrossCalc is day to day Scientific Calculator that can be used on all devices.
-It is available for Android phones, tablets, iPhone, iPad, Mac, Windows and Linux.
+CrossCalc is day to day Scientific Calculator that can be used on Android phones, tablets, iPhone, iPad, Mac, Windows and Linux and the browser.

 It asks for no permissions and does not show any ads.